Noel-leoN/MapExt2/README.md

 * The maptiles now stay at 529.
 ## Usage
 ### Make 1:1 Map:
-* In the Editor, Import the correct size heightmap/worldmap terrain image.
+* In the Editor, Import the correct size heightmap/worldmap terrain image：
 * 28km playable: height 28672m / world 114688m
 * 57km playable: height 57344m / world 229376m
 * 114km playable: height 114688m / world 458752m
 * 229km playable: height 229376m / world 917504m
 * Supported heightmap/worldmap terrain image format: 4096x4096 16bit grayscale terrain image (PNG or TIFF)
+* (It's possible to import terrain heightmaps with a resolution <b>lower than 14336x14336</b>, which will be automatically upsampled or downsampled to 4096x4096.)
 * If the import size is not the same as above, the map will work but stretch.
 * Maps over 57km are recommended not to import the "fake" Worldmap to save performance.
 (The only use of the worldmap is for visuals; it really can't serve any other purpose.)
 ### Here's some folders you may need :